 "Beautiful as flowers, elegant as the streams, powerful as the Sun"Sukienka (сукенка, literally dress) is the name of one of the traditional costumes that can be found in Moskova.
 It is a female outfit that used to be worn for ceremonial purposes in the Kozzakhi community.
-It means that it used to be worn during important events as wedding and festivals.
 Its design is more intricated than the casual female Kozzakhi fashion.

 - The main one is a long two layer dress, usually the external one is made of silk while the inner one is made of cotton.
 Both layers are sewed to each other in the top of the dress and waist, but in the skirt they are able to move independiently.
 The dress got delicate and intricate designs on its fabric.
 It is tightened at the waist by a long lace/belt.
 The dress's sleeves are very long and are wide on their extremes.